chschnell/wsnic/README.md

 Roughly, wsnic works like this:

-* On startup, wsnic:
+* Upon startup, wsnic:
-  * creates virtual bridge `wsbr0` and assigns it the subnet's first IP address,
+  * creates virtual bridge `wsbr0` and assigns it the subnet's first available IP address,
-  * optionally attaches `wsbr0` to the physical network adapter `eth0` using NAT,
+  * optionally attaches `wsbr0` to a physical network adapter named (for instance) `eth0` using NAT,
   * optionally starts DHCP server `dnsmasq` and binds it to the IP address of `wsbr0`, and
   * starts operating as the WebSocket server, listening for WebSocket client connections
-* After completing the handshake of a newly accepted WebSocket client connection `wsX`, wsnic:
+* After completing the handshake with a newly accepted WebSocket client connection `wsX`, wsnic:
   * creates a TAP device `wstapX`,
   * connects `wstapX` to `wsbr0`, and
   * begins passing ethernet frames between `wsX` and `wstapX`
 * If a WebSocket client disconnects, wsnic removes the associated TAP device from the bridge (and network)
 * DHCP server `dnsmasq` assigns DHCP leases to WebSocket clients, it is also the default DNS server

+wsnic avoids allocating and copying internal buffers by maintaining a buffer pool and using vectored I/O where possible ([`socket.sendmsg()`](https://docs.python.org/3/library/socket.html#socket.socket.sendmsg) and [`os.writev()`](https://docs.python.org/3/library/os.html#os.writev) for gathering `write`, multiple attempts to implement scattering `read` for TAP devices have so far failed, see also [TODO](#todo)).

+## TODO

+### Scattering read from TAP device

+WebSocket clients typically send few and receive many packets, which makes the read performance of the TAP device a possible I/O bottleneck in wsnic.

+What is needed is some function that reads multiple different-sized packets from a TAP device (as a file or socket) into a set of preallocated buffers at once, non-blocking and returning complete packets only.
+Only as many packets as are currently available should be returned, possibly zero.

+The problem is that the only suitable function in Linux for scattering read of packets with varying sizes seems to be [`recvmmsg()`](https://man7.org/linux/man-pages/man2/recvmmsg.2.html) which needs a socket file descriptor.

+Yet various attempts to create a proper socket for the TAP device failed so far (tried `socket(AF_INET, SOCK_DGRAM, IPPROTO_UDP)` and `socket(AF_PACKET, SOCK_RAW)` with and without `ETH_P_ALL`, `setsockopt(SOL_SOCKET, SO_BINDTODEVICE, <0-terminated-bytes-string>)`.
+Opening the socket and various tested `ioctl()` calls work, but sending and/or receiving fails.

+So all that is given is the regular, non-socket TAP file descriptor returned by [`os.open()`](https://docs.python.org/3/library/os.html#os.open) which is incompatible with `recvmmsg()`, all that can be done is to read TAP packets one by one using [`os.readv()`](https://docs.python.org/3/library/os.html#os.readv) with a single (preallocated) packet buffer per call.
+Any help/ideas here would be greatly appreciated!.

+### io_uring

+[io_uring](https://unixism.net/loti/what_is_io_uring.html) looks like an efficient approach for vectored I/O for both socket and TAP file descriptors, there are Python examples on the web and there's at least one Python wrapper library [Liburing](https://github.com/YoSTEALTH/Liburing).

 ## Credits

-* [v86](https://github.com/copy/v86), the browser-based x86 emulator wsnic was developed for.
+* [v86](https://github.com/copy/v86), the browser-based x86 emulator which wsnic was developed for.
 * [websockproxy](https://github.com/benjamincburns/websockproxy), the project that inspired wsnic.